-The present research is supposed to answer to this question and to add the results of the study to already existing information on the issue.
+The present research is supposed to answer this question and to add the results of the study to already existing information on the issue.
 According to the results of previous studies, it is known that parental conservatism predicts adolescent attitude change, but not the other way around.
-In addition, the role of the authoritarian parenting was not investigated yet.
-The study hypothesis is that intergenerational transmission of values is more likely in families with high level of authoritative parenting and that the content of the values influences the transmission process (the difference in value’s importance perception by parents and their children).
+Besides, the role of the authoritarian parenting was not investigated yet.
+The study hypothesis is that intergenerational transmission of values is more likely in families with a high level of authoritative parenting and that the content of the benefits influences the transmission process (the difference in value’s importance perception by parents and their children).

 Data was obtained based on the stratified random sampling procedure on more than 70 schools in West Berlin.
-Both “students and their parents completed questionnaires and the resulting sample was representative with respect to socioeconomic status, school track, sex, and nationality” (Pinquart 2004).
+Both “students and their parents completed questionnaires, and the resulting sample was representative concerning socioeconomic status, school track, sex, and nationality” (Pinquart 2004).
 In general, 431 mother-child dyads and 346 father-child dyads were studies.
-Thus, the sampling procedure was random and there is no information whether any subjects were excluded from participation.
+Thus, the sampling procedure was random, and there is no information whether any subjects excluded from participation.

-The following variables were used: importance of belief in God, usefulness of technological innovation for mankind, belief regarding traditional social arrangements, belief regarding the need for national safety, belief regarding the importance of work.
-Both parents and children were asked to provided their opinion using a four-point Likert scale (1=strongly disagree … 4=strongly agree).
-In addition, parents were asked in indicate whether all family members have a say in family decisions, the degree of support they provide for their children, whether they are interested in the opinion of their children, whether they discuss important issues with their children, and whether they know whereabouts of their children at all times.
+The following variables were used: the importance of belief in God, the usefulness of technological innovation for humankind, belief regarding traditional social arrangements, belief regarding the need for national safety, belief regarding the importance of work.
+Both parents and children were asked to provide their opinion using a four-point Likert scale (1=strongly disagree … 4=strongly agree).
+In addition, parents were invited in indicate whether all family members have a say in family decisions, the degree of support they provide for their children, whether they are interested in the opinion of their children, whether they discuss important issues with their children, and whether they know whereabouts of their children at all times.
 Moreover, parents and adolescents were asked whether they believed that their child/parent could convince them to change their opinion.
-Therefore, the method used to collect information was multiple questionnaires.
+Therefore, the method used to collect information was many questionnaires.

 The value transmission hypothesis could not be tested because of the correlational data from one measurement point.
 It was found out that the parental values predict the residual change of adolescents.
 The hypothesis was also proved for the opposite direction of value transmission (from adolescents to parents).
-For each value, the separate analyses were conducted using LISREL 8.02.
-Hypothesis was supported for beliefs regarding the usefulness of technological innovation, importance of religion and strong national defense.
-In addition, the study revealed that adolescents were not willing to discuss issues related to work and national defense with parents and thus the transmission of these values was relatively low.
-The study results did not prove the hypothesis that there is significant transmission of adolescents’ values to their parents in families with above-average levels of authoritative parenting.
+For each benefit, the separate analyses were conducted using LISREL 8.02.
+Beliefs supported the hypothesis regarding the use of technological innovation, the importance of religion and strong national defense.
+Also, the study revealed that adolescents were not willing to discuss issues related to work and national security with parents and thus the transmission of these values was relatively low.
+The study results did not prove the hypothesis that there is a significant transmission of adolescents’ benefits to their parents in families with above-average levels of authoritative parenting.

-The major conclusion made based on the study results is that “transmission of adolescents’ values with regard to the importance of belied in God, the usefulness of technological innovations, and beliefs regard to the importance of belief in God (in the families with above-average authoritative parenting only), but not with regard to the need for a strong national defense and the importance of work” (Pinquart 2004).
-In addition, authors concluded that adolescents were more likely to transmit their values to parents in families with above-average levels of authoritative parenting.
-As it was stated in introductory part of the article, this particular study is the continuation of the previous researches and adds important aspects to the topic.
+The major conclusion made based on the study results is that “transmission of adolescents’ values with regard to the importance of belief in God, the usefulness of technological innovations, and beliefs regard to the importance of belief in God (in the families with above-average authoritative parenting only), but not with regard to the need for a strong national defense and the importance of work” (Pinquart 2004).
+Also, authors concluded that adolescents were more likely to transmit their values to parents in families with above-average levels of authoritative parenting.
+As it was stated in introductory part of the article, this particular study is the continuation of the previous researchers and adds essential aspects to the topic.